Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 All technical documentation for CodeTwo Office 365 Migration is available online:

 The product is licensed through use.
 Each mailbox you start migrating automatically uses up 1 seat from your license pool.
-In addition, the program consumes 25 licenses to migrate public folders (regardless of their size).
+A single license lets you migrate both the primary mailbox and the archive mailbox provided that you enabled archiving (In-Place Archiving) for your source Exchange mailboxes.
+In addition, the program consumes 100 licenses to migrate Exchange public folders (regardless of their size).

 What is more, the licensing model lets you install the software in any number of source environments.
 If you use the same license key, each migrated mailbox subtracts from the same, common license pool.
 This means that a single mailbox will not consume more than one license.